 Basic ways to get more instagram followers

 When you’re building your Instagram following, it’s important to have the basics covered.
-Let’s check you’ve covered each of these before we get to the good stuff!
+Let’s check you’ve done each of these before we move on to the good stuff!

 Polish your profile

 We’ve talked about this before – but it’s so important to have a great profile, with a great bio.
 Make sure your Instagram username is the same as on other social media platforms where possible.
 If you can’t get the exact same username as elsewhere, try and get similar but with ‘official’ or incorporating other parts of your company name.